malaklm/Analyze-TMDb-Movie-Data./README.md

 ### File Descriptions
     ./Data/ contains the various datasets
-    ./Investigate_a_Dataset.ipynb is a Jupyter notebook containing the work I have done ./Investigate_a_Dataset.pdf is an exported version of the above file using LaTeX ./Source/ contains the project images.
+    ./Investigate_a_Dataset.ipynb is a Jupyter notebook containing the work I have done ./Investigate_a_Dataset.html is an HTML Page exported version ./Source/ contains the project images.

 ### About Dataset